orbite82/jenkins-todo-list-master/README.md

 # django-todolist

-A simple todolist write in django for general use and pipeline automation..
+Simple todolist write in django for general use and pipeline automation..

   - Be kind with my baby